oapostrophe/HeartNet/index.md

 According to these graphs, training loss for each of our four final models trended downwards until the 20 epoch mark, where it began to plateau or even experience a slight increase.
 Validation loss, on the other hand, experienced consistent, shallow decreases until the 20 epoch mark (with the exception of an unforeseen spike at 17 epochs for the ResNet 50 with a batch size of 8), where it began to plateau or trend upwards.
 These observations (namely, the decreasing training loss coupled with an increasing validation loss) enabled us to conclude that training each model beyond 20 epochs may have resulted in slight overfitting.

 As an addendum to our explorations, we investigated the performance of our best-performing model on Dataset 3 (an augmented version of our dataset, in which shadows overlay a portion of the images).
-We were able to achieve 89.58% classification accuracy, recall of 73.08%, and an f1_score of 77.70%, demonstrating that the data augmentation did not result in a statistically significant decrease in the performance of our model.
 The following graph captures the decline of training loss that corresponded with the increase in number of epochs and reveals the successful learning that our model underwent.

 *Fig. 11: Training loss on Dataset 3 (images with shadows)*